solitontech/SLL-Drona/SLL_DRONA_EXECUTION_INSTRUCTIONS.md

   ![Example Project](Images/Example%20Project.png)

-* Create a VI named “Run.vi” in the test library, and script the VI such that it runs all the tests present in that library.
-Drona's 'Run Core' API will perform this function (Run all tests present in the packed library).
+* Create a VI named “Run.vi” in the test library, and add Drona's 'Run Core' API (run all tests present in the packed library) in it.
+The VI should be named as "Run.vi", because the 'EXE Run Tests' API searches for the VI in this name, to execute the tests in EXE.

    ![Run VI](Images/Run%20VI.png)